divyaKh/CMPE255Project/Archive/paper.md

 In **attack** data "dns" is present higher than any other values.
 There are few no of others and http also.
 In the **state** category we found the imbalce there are lots of int state for attacks.
 For numerical features, we plot PDF.
 For better visualization, we also used log scale.
-There are some results worth pointing out. **dload**: Destination bits per second, in Figure 3-1 and 3-2, for attack data all the values are very close to 0.
+There are some results worth pointing out. **dload**: destination bits per second, in Figure 3-1 and 3-2, for attack data all the values are very close to 0.
-For normal data they are distributed all over, has values close to 0 and also very large values. **sbytes**: Source to destination bytes, Most of normal category values are close to 0.
+For normal data they are distributed all over, has values close to 0 and also very large values. **sbytes**: source to destination bytes, most of normal category values are close to 0.
 Attack categories has most of its values around 5 in log1p graph.
 The spread of values is wider in attack compared to normal.

 ![Figure 3-1](images/EDA/dload1.png)

 ![Figure 3-2](images/EDA/dload2.png)

-To Get correlation values for all the features, we plot heatmap of correaltion shown in Figure 4 for better visualization.
+To get correlation values for all the features, we plot heatmap of correaltion shown in Figure 4 for better visualization.
 Most correlated features are: sbytes and sloss, sbytes and sloss, swin and dwin.
 These features are having very high correlation between them more 95%.
 Although some features have high correlation between them, some of them is because they share same values, for instance, swin and dwin have correlation values is 99% between them.
 Even though these 2 columns are numerical but most of their values are only 0 and 255.